-F-65.
+F-67.
 Funding of Retirement Plans

-The National Education Association belThe National Education Association believes that pension funding should include the following principles:
+The National Education Association believes that pension funding should include the following principles:

 a.
 When actuarial liabilities exceed actuarial assets, the state and/or employer must make the necessary additional contributions to amortize the unfunded liability in no more than 30 years.